 All-inclusive-south-of-the-border or Caribbean resorts and cruises are a dime a dozen.
 But an all-inclusive luxury boutique hotel in Palo Alto, California?
 That would be one of a kind.

-By Benjamin Epstein, adapted from Performances magazine
+Adapted from Performances magazine

 The Clement seems even less likely given its clientele: mostly business travelers—Palo Alto is the heart of Silicon Valley, after all—and perhaps parents of students at nearby Stanford University.